adobe/target-java-sdk/README.md

 for user tracking outweighs using Target only.
 ECID allows leveraging all the cool features of the Adobe Experience Cloud, such as audience sharing, analytics integration, etc.
 ECID has a client-side part `Visitor` (from visitor.js) which maintains it's own state.
-We'll need to keep this part updated with the stuff happening on server side. `visitor.js` creates a cookie named `AMCV_{organizationId}` which is used by Target sdk for ECID integration.
+We'll need to keep this part updated with the stuff happening on the server-side. `visitor.js` creates a cookie named `AMCV_{organizationId}` which is used by Target sdk for ECID integration.
 When Target response is returned you need to update `Visitor` instance on client-side with `visitorState` returned by Target Java Sdk.

 Here is the sample `client-side` code: